 A facet joint injection combines local anaesthetic and anti-inflammatory steroid targeted under live X-ray guidance to the joint(s) causing pain in your back, aiming to provide medium to long-term relief of pain and assist in diagnosis and rehabilitation.

-If you are unsure of the causes of your pain, the first step is to book an appointment with a Consultant.
+If you are unsure of the causes of your pain, the first step is to book an appointment with a Consultant, at either KIMS Hospital or Sevenoaks Medical Centre.
 With specialist teams experienced in pain management, rheumatology, orthopaedic medicine and physical therapy, we will work with you to understand your symptoms and devise the best course of treatment for your needs.

 Prices & payment